HOTEL HISTORY: From Trolleys to Theatre

 By the late eighties, CU Denver had moved all of its facilities across Cherry Creek to the Auraria Campus.
 In 1991, Denver Center for the Performing Arts purchased the car barn portion of the building for the offices, workshop, and storage area.
 The tower part of the Tramway building stood vacant for several years.

-In 1997, Astonbridge Partners and David Owen Tyrba Architects began the restoration of the building into the luxury hotel that now stands today.
+In 1997, Astonbridge Partners and David Owen Tyrba Architects began the restoration of the building into the exquisite hotel that now stands today.
 The proximity to the Performing Arts Complex was the inspiration for the name Teatro, which means theatre in Italian.
 Hotel Teatro is designed to blend the grandeur of yesterday with the modern conveniences available today.